 |

-These flutes are treated internally with a particular combination of preservative oils in such a way as to minimise decay, and so far, flutes that were made seven years ago have maintained their original condition and still give the clear strong sounds they were born with.
+These flutes are treated internally with a particular combination of preservative oils in such a way as to minimise decay, and so far, flutes that were made five years ago have maintained their original condition and still give the clear strong sounds they were born with.
+However, the fact that these are natural woods means their integrity cannot be guaranteed longer than five years.
+The flutes need care in that excessive heat or cold could promote cracking or splitting of the wood so they must be kept at an even temperature at all times.
+Should any cracking occur, return the flute and I will see if the problem can be rectified.

-However, flutes in E, F and F# can be made, but these are more difficult to work because of the length of the bore and therefore can be quite expensive.
+Flutes in E, F and F# can be made, but these are more difficult to work because of the length of the bore and can therefore take a while to make!

 |